QuestNetwork/qd-messages-ts/README.md

 [StationedInTheField](https://github.com/StationedInTheField)

-## Please Donate
+## Support Us
-This project is a lot of work and unfortunately we need to eat food, so we'd be thrilled if you sent us your donations to:
+This project is a lot of work and unfortunately we need to eat food, so we'd be thrilled if you sent us your financial contributions to:

 Bitcoin:
 `bc1qujrqa3s34r5h0exgmmcuf8ejhyydm8wwja4fmq`